 - Contact the company or companies where you believe the fraud occurred, and let them know you believe your identity may have been compromised.

 - Check your credit reports and other accounts.
-Request copies of your credit report from all three major credit bureaus – Equifax, Experian and TransUnion -- and keep an eye out for any information that’s inaccurate or incomplete, or unfamiliar accounts and addresses.
-You can get a free copy of your credit report at each major credit bureau once every 12 months from www.annualcreditreport.com.
+Request copies of your credit report from all three nationwide credit bureaus – Equifax, Experian and TransUnion -- and keep an eye out for any information that’s inaccurate or incomplete, or unfamiliar accounts and addresses.
+You can get a free copy of your credit report at each nationwide credit bureau once every 12 months from www.annualcreditreport.com.

-- Consider placing an initial 90-day fraud alert on your credit reports.
+- Consider placing an initial one-year fraud alert on your credit reports.
 Fraud alerts serve as a “red flag” to those who pull your credit reports that you may be a victim of identity theft.
 And, they encourage companies to take additional steps to verify your identity before granting credit in your name.
-Fraud alerts are free, and you only need to contact one of the three major credit bureaus to have a fraud alert placed on your credit reports.
+Fraud alerts are free, and you only need to contact one of the three nationwide credit bureaus to have a fraud alert placed on your credit reports.
+You can create a myEquifaxTM account online to place a fraud alert on your Equifax credit report.
+You can also download this form for instructions on mailing your request or call Equifax at (888) 836-6351.

 - Consider freezing or locking your credit reports.
 A lock and a security freeze have the same impact on your credit reports, but they aren’t the same thing.
 Both generally restrict certain access to your credit reports.
 Unless you temporarily lift or permanently remove a security freeze, or unlock your credit reports, they can’t be accessed to open new accounts - with certain exceptions.
 Find out more information about security freezes and credit report locks.